Eastern Coronavirus and Fall Planning Information

 - Keep Working

 - There is very limited access to the WiFi in the parking lots.
-As a result, students are permitted to park in the faculty lot.
+Students are permitted to park in the faculty lot when the building is closed to access the WiFi.
 The parking spots closest to Shannon Hall work the best.

 At this time, individual placement and program entrance testing is postponed.
 Testing services are not available for groups of students or for exams for entire class sections.